cbCielblanc/deckbuilding/scenes/README.md

 ## Responsibilities
 - Provide entry points such as `MainMenu.tscn` and `LobbyMenu.tscn`.
 - Host the main gameplay tree in `Main.tscn` with `GameManager` as a `Node2D` root so terrain and board visuals appear.
-- Include UI fragments like `BoardUI.tscn`, `HandUI.tscn` and shop dialogs.
+- Include UI fragments like `BoardsPanel.tscn`, `BoardUI.tscn`, `HandUI.tscn` and shop dialogs.
- - `StatsUI` sits at the top of the canvas with an **End** button, `BoardUI` fills the center and `HandUI` anchors to the bottom so gameplay information is clearly separated.
+ - `StatsUI` sits at the top of the canvas with an **End** button, `BoardsPanel` centers the player boards with extra spacing and holds multiple `BoardUI` instances in the middle while
+   `HandUI` anchors to the bottom so gameplay information is clearly separated.
 - `TutorialOverlay.tscn` shows hints when running the tutorial.

 ## Flow